skorokithakis/ez-openai/README.md

    temperature of 26°C and a humidity level at 60%.
 Enjoy a pleasant and comfortable day!"

+# You can give it additional instructions per-run:
+conversation.ask(
+    "What's the weather like in Thessaloniki?",
+    additional_instructions="When asked about the weather, make up something random."
+).text
+> "Right now in Thessaloniki, it's a pleasant day with clear skies, a gentle breeze, and temperatures around 22°C. It's a nice day to explore the city's waterfront!"

 # It also supports images:
 conversation.ask("What's in this image?", image_url="https://www.someimage.com/").text

 # or:
 conversation.ask("What's in this image?", image_file="file.jpg").text
 ```